International Business Honors Program

 • MAR 4156 International Marketing

-2. Students may approach the course instructor and request that the course be designated as Honors- This decision is entirely the instructor’s.
-The instructor is not required to work with the student.
-However, a system will be developed so that all faculty will share the responsibility of supporting the Honors Program coursework requirements;
+1. This decision is entirely the instructor’s - the instructor is not required to work with the student.
+However, a system will be developed so that all faculty will share the responsibility of supporting the Honors Program coursework requirements.

 3. The student will present the Honors Compact to the Instructor with their portion of the form.
 A form for the Honor’s Compact will be provided by the International Business program;

-5. After the student and the instructor sign the Honors Compact, it will be sent to the Honors in International Business program faculty advisor, as well as to the University Honors Director, for final Honors Compacts must have final
+5. After the student and the instructor sign the Honors Compact, it will be sent to the Honors in International Business program faculty advisor, as well as to and the University Honors Director, for final acceptance.

 Requirement #3: Honors Capstone Project

-creation of a portfolio exploring the connections between work completed in their Honor’s Compacts and the experiential component.
-The final portfolio acts as their Honors Capstone Project.
+A student’s Capstone Project consists of two parts: An experiential component, followed by the creation of a portfolio exploring the connections between work completed in their Honor’s Compacts and the experiential component.
+The final portfolio will act as their Honors Capstone Project.

 Part 1: Experiential Component